dissecto-GmbH/hydralink/README.md

 There is currently a bug on Linux, where promiscuous mode is not enabled correctly by the kernel when a program requests it (e.g. wireshark or tcpdump).
 This is because the `rx-vlan-filter` feature is incorrectly always on, even during promiscuous mode.
-To fix this, either enable promiscuous mode from from the hydralink configuration utility **after** wireshark/tshark/tcpdump is started, or use the following command to disable `rx-vlan-filter`:
+To fix this, either enable promiscuous mode from the hydralink configuration utility **after** wireshark/tshark/tcpdump is started, or use the following command to disable `rx-vlan-filter`:
 ```bash
 sudo ethtool --features ethX rx-vlan-filter off
 ```